Updated · Jan 27, 2023

 The notoriously famous data breaches.
 A hacker, or a group, can hack into an institution, company or organization, and steal sensitive information.

-Email based scam.
-The identity thief poses as a real organization, institution or an agency.
+Email-based scam.
+The identity thief poses as a real organization, institution, or agency.
 This attack leads users to a facsimile of the real website, which nevertheless asks for personal information.
+For more info on how to stay safe, you can check out this article.

 In general, it means someone is standing between your device and your internet connection.
 They’d be able to record everything you do online, including you entering your credentials.
 This is also known as “eavesdropping”

 Exactly what it sounds like.
-It’s a malware that records every keystroke.
+It’s malware that records every keystroke.
 There is a hardware version as well.
 In the recent past, it was used on ATM machines to steal pin codes.
+If you want to know more, feel free to check out our explanation of keyloggers.

 If you want to know more about cyber attacks in general and how to protect yourself, see our “What is a cyber attack?” article.